knative/serving/docs/spec/normative_examples.md

     rolloutPercent: 0
 ```

-This makes the route update the `next` name to point to the revision `ghi`.
+This makes the route update the `candidate` name to point to the revision `ghi`.
 (The
 list of revisions can contain one or two items.
 If two, the first is `current`
-and the latter is `next`.)
+and the latter is `candidate`.)
 The new revision will still not receive any traffic,
 but can be accessed for testing, verification, etc under the
-`next.my-service...` name.
+`candidate.my-service...` name.

 To put traffic on `ghi`, the user can adjust `rolloutPercent`: